rafaelribe00/Acovalipse/README.md

 # Acovalipse
- A 2D platform video game developed in Unity
+ A 2D platform video game (Super Mario Bros style) developed in Unity, inspired in the current pandemic situation.